pop-os/icon-theme/README.md

 ## Donate & Support

-Pop_Icons use Sam Hewitt's Paper icons as an arcitechtural base, although the icon artwork is new.
+Pop_Icons use Sam Hewitt's Paper icons as an architectural base, although the icon artwork is new.
 If you would like to support development by making a donation you can do so [here](https://snwh.org/donate) or by becoming a supporter on [Patreon](http://patreon.com/snwh/) or [Liberapay](http://liberapay.com/snwh/). &#x1F60A;